Legislative Assembly of Bahia

 The legislative power of Bahia began with the General Council of the Province in 1828.
 It had 21 members and only had the function of suggesting laws for the General Assembly of the Empire.
 In 1835, the Provincial Assembly was created.
-For the fhe first to the 11th legislatures, the assembly sat in the Convento do Carmo.
+For the first to the 11th legislatures, the assembly sat in the Convento do Carmo.
 In 1858, it started to sit next to the Paço Municipal.
 From 1891, the assembly became bicameral with the chamber and the senate in different buildings.
 In 1947, during the Estado Novo regime, the legislature became unicameral again and has remained such.